 As stated in the PhD in Education Handbook:

 Dissertations are required in all doctoral programs.
-College of Education candidates will follow the current APA (American Psychological Association) guidelines and the UCF Dissertation and Thesis Handbook and can be found at, www.graduate.ucf.edu.
+College of Community Innovation and Education candidates will follow the current APA (American Psychological Association) guidelines and the UCF Dissertation and Thesis Handbook and can be found at, www.graduate.ucf.edu.

 Exceptional Education Track Dissertation Defense additional Guideline: